raymond1/simple-parser-generator/README.md

 H1 files consists of lines of text.
 Each line of text can be either an instruction or a piece of data.
 Together, all of the lines in an H1 file create a description of an in-memory tree consisting of nodes which are connected to other nodes and sometimes have attributes associated with them.
 In other words, the H1 language is used to describe tree structures.
 These tree structures are passed into the V1 virtual machine to create a parser.

-Here is a sample H1 file:
+Here is a sample H1 file, which will be referred to as the F1 sample file or tutorial sample file:

 ```
 sequence